Dashboard

 There’s temptation to want to see the immediate results once an ad goes live, but give your new campaign a few days to perform before evaluating.
 From there, you’ll want to check in at least weekly, if not more frequently (depending on the type of ad and your ad spend associated with it).

-Then, you can decide from there when it’s necessary to pivot and change some aspect of the campaign if it’s underperforming—or potentially increasing the ad spend if it’s performing well.
+Then, you can decide from there when it’s necessary to pivot and change some aspect of the campaign if it’s underperforming, or increase the ad spend if it’s performing well.

 In conclusion